The initial concept designs were made available for public consultation between 23 November 2020 and 31 March 2021. We received 515 response

 The economic benefits from a revitalised southern riverside could be considerable.

-Pathways, bridges and walkways could be made wider and more accessible for all.
+Pathways, bridges and walkways could be made wider and more accessible for more people.
 There's currently little access into large parts of the north riverside for walkers which presents opportunities to connect up multiple pathways and create circular leisure walking routes.

 The 'Rec' - as Stratfordians call it - has multiple opportunities for cycling training, natural play areas, formal sports provisions, gym apparatus, pitches and new sports club facilities along with community orchards and gardens.
 This area could become the heart of Stratford's leisure, sports and recreational facilities.
 The surrounding car parking area with its established power supply could also provide a significant amount of electric car chargers.